raihansikdar/raihan_cli/README.md

 3. bloc

 > **Note:** You must configure the state management on the first run.
-The tool will remember your choice.
+The package will remember your choice.

 ### 3️⃣ Architecture type: